Margaret Murnane

-Margaret Mary Murnane NAS AAA&S (born 1959) is Distinguished Professor of Physics at the University of Colorado at Boulder, having moved there in 1999, with past positions at the University of Michigan and Washington State University.
-She is currently Director of the STROBE NSF Science and Technology Center, and is among the foremost active researchers in laser science and technology.
+Margaret Mary Murnane NAS AAA&S (born 23 January 1959) is an Irish physicist, who served as a distinguished professor of physics at the University of Colorado Boulder, having moved there in 1999, with past positions at the University of Michigan and Washington State University.
+She is currently the director of the STROBE NSF Science and Technology Center and is among the foremost active researchers in laser science and technology.

 Her interests and research contributions span topics including atomic, molecular, and optical physics, nanoscience, laser technology, materials and chemical dynamics, plasma physics, and imaging science.
-Her work has earned her multiple awards including the prestigious MacArthur Fellowship award in 2000, the Frederic Ives Medal/Quinn Prize in 2017, the highest award of The Optical Society, and the 2021 Benjamin Franklin Medal in Physics.
+Her work has earned her multiple awards including the MacArthur Fellowship award in 2000, the Frederic Ives Medal/Quinn Prize in 2017, the highest award of The Optical Society, and the 2021 Benjamin Franklin Medal in Physics.

 Early life

 Born and raised in County Limerick, Ireland, Murnane became interested in physics through her father who was a primary school teacher.
 She received her B.A. and M.S. from University College, Cork.
-She moved to the United States to study at the University of California at Berkeley where she earned her PhD in 1989.
+She moved to the United States to study at the University of California, Berkeley, where she earned her PhD in 1989 under Roger Falcone.
 She is married to physics professor Henry Kapteyn.
 They work together and operate their own lab at JILA at the University of Colorado.